Multi Family Real Estate Investing Tips

 This is a big decision for any multi family real estate investor.
 There are several factors that will drive your decision, such as:

 - What level of effort is needed?
-Older multi family properties often require more effort than newly renovated, turn-key properties.
+Older, more depleted properties often require more effort than newly renovated, turn-key properties.

 - What is the local neighborhood like?
-Be sure you have a solid grasp on the local neighborhood before investing in multi family property.
-This will help you understand your potential renter pool.
-Study the local demographics, crime rates, school districts.
+Understanding the neighborhood where a property is located is to understand your potential pool of renters.
+Be sure you have a solid grasp on the local neighborhood.
+Study the local demographics, crime rates, and school districts.
+Learn about the local parks, shopping centers, major highways, and so on.

 An investment in one area may be a no-brainer.
 The same property located in a different area could be a complete deal-breaker.